top of page

 Do They Go Away?

-Once developed, hemorrhoids remain scar tissue unless they are inflamed again by another bout of straining/pregnancy/childbirth.
+Once developed, hemorrhoids remain scar tissue unless they are inflamed again by another bout of tension/pregnancy/childbirth.

 Postpartum hemorrhoids may take some time to improve, but with good pelvic floor therapy, diet and regular. healthy bowel movements they will.